cr3a7ure/gira/STATUS.md

   - effort: ~
 - comments: nothing

-### feature: Create git alias to create easier features.
+### feature: Create git alias to create easier features

-- status: BLOG
+- status: DONE
 - title: Create git alias to create easier features.
 - description:
   - what: Use git aliases to polulate a feature only by title.